asahala/pmi-embeddings/README.md

 On Intel i5-2400 3.10GHz using a corpus of 1M words and a window size of 3, takes ca. 35 seconds to make basic embeddings and 50 seconds to make CSW-embeddings.
 On 2.1GHz Xeon Gold 6230 the runtimes are ca. 6 and 10 seconds respectively.
 Although this is quite fast, testing hundreds or thousands of combinations using ```hypertune.py``` may take a while.

 ### TODO:
-- Make sure meta-symbol vectors are not saved
+- Make sure meta-symbol vectors and other zero-vectors (words in completely broken contexts) are not saved!
+Causes a warning in Gensim